 This fun snowman dessert is sure to bring a smile to everyone!
 Tasty and festive, this is perfect for any holiday party!

-How to make the snowman truffles:
+How to make the snowman dessert:

-- Melt your white candy melts adding a little coconut oil to thin the chocolate out if needed
+- Melt your white candy melts adding a little coconut oil to thin the white chocolate out if needed

 - Dip the truffles in the white candy melts and let dry

-- While drying affix nose, mouth and eyes to 1/3 of the truffles
+- While drying affix nose, mouth and eyes to ⅓ of the truffles

 - Make the hats for the snowmen by adding a little melted chocolate in between the base and the top to glue them together

-- To assemble stick a tooth pick into the base truffle and layer the other two truffles on top
+- To assemble stick a toothpick into the base truffle and layer the other two truffles on top

 - Press pretzels into the sides as arms, affix the hat, and buttons with a small bit of melted white chocolate